Acrophost/antique-shop/README.md

 # Antique Store Website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Made with React, Redux, TypeScript and SCSS
+Made with React, TypeScript and SCSS

 To check how code works, remember to `npm install`, then use `npm start`.